MalcolmMcLean/minixml/README.md

 ### Demonstration programs

 - simpletest - a simple test program to walk the tree
+- printxml - load the XML with the parser, then print it back out
 - striptags - strip all tags from XML
 - upperlower - simple markup language with two tags